-DPR constructed the sixteen floors of tenant improvements in under 10 months; DPR's scope of work occurred concurrently with the site work and parking garage scope of work being performed by another contractor.
+DPR constructed the 16 floors of tenant improvements in under 10 months, executing its scope of work concurrently with the site work and parking garage scope of work being performed by another contractor.
 This included early delivery of the Central Server Suite and Building Four.
 DPR peaked at over 300 tradesmen on this fast track project.

-With this project, Intuit reached the standard set by the U.S. Green Building Council for green buildings - the company achieved Leadership in Energy and Environmental Design (LEED®) Gold Certification for Commercial Interiors.
+With this project, Intuit reached the standard set by the U.S. Green Building Council for green buildings; the project achieved LEED Gold for Commercial Interiors.

 In addition, the project expects to pay for any “premium” costs associated with LEED in less than seven years in energy and water savings.
 According to Dorn, this is a conservative estimate.
 The cost-benefit projections for electricity don't include what will most likely be large increases in energy costs in the next few years.